giulong/spectrum/docs/README.md

-Regarding the proxy, these are the relevant part of its [configuration.yaml]({{ site.repository_url }}/it-grid/src/test/resources/configuration.yaml){:target="_blank"}, where you can see how to configure a proxy server for every browser.
+Regarding the proxy, these are the relevant part of its [configuration.yaml]({{ site.repository_url }}/it-grid/src/test/resources/configuration.yaml){:target="_blank"}, where you can see how to configure a proxy server for every driver.

 Mind that this is just an example.
 Its only purpose is to show how to configure a proxy and prove it's working, leveraging the domain bypass list: there's no proxy actually running, so every domain which is not bypassed would throw an exception.